redcodefinal/pwnable_kr_writeups/uaf/writeup.md

 4: /x $rdx = 0x40117a
 5: /x *$rdx = 0xe5894855
 ```
-We can see we are in `give_shell`!Let's run it for real now
+We can see we are in `give_shell`!
+Let's run it for real now

 ## Solution
 ```